-However, it was felt cobalt sulphate, added to improve head retention, may have caused or exacerbated the mens’ medical issues.
-To be sure, they were heavy drinkers, consuming a dozen beers each day or more, and as well, the problem seemed concentrated in Quebec City although Montreal was a large market too for the brand.
-However, while many brewers in Quebec then used cobalt sulphate in their brews, apparently Dow used a larger amount than the others, some accounts state ten times the amount.
-Many felt that the cobalt was probably responsible, but it was never conclusively proved.
-Of course the company stopped using the chemical after the debâcle and the deaths did not recur, or not in the concentration anyway which had been noticed.
+Nonetheless, many felt that cobalt sulphate, then used in beer to improve head retention, probably caused or exacerbated the medical issues.
+To be sure, these men were heavy drinkers, they consumed a dozen beers each day or more.
+Also, the maladies seemed to be concentrated only in Quebec City, yet Montreal was a large market too for the brand.
+But while many brewers in Quebec added cobalt sulphate to their beer at the time, Dow apparently used an unusually large amount, some accounts state ten times the normal quantity.
+Hence the feeling including by many doctors that cobalt was probably responsible, but it was never conclusively proved.
+Still, the company stopped using the chemical after the debâcle and the deaths did not recur, or not in the concentrations which had been noticed.

-Note re image shown: The image shown was taken from this Montreal blog, which discusses a permanent exhibition of Dow Brewery history in Montreal.
+Note re image shown: The image shown was sourced from this Montreal blog, which discusses a permanent exhibition of Dow Brewery history in Montreal.
 The building housing the exhibition is part of the historic Dow facilities and is now occupied by a technological centre associated with the Université du Québec.
 The image itself appears to derive from the exhibition, and is believed in public domain or available for non-commercial use.
 All feedback welcomed.